hafizshakeel/ai-health-assistant-using-llm-langchain-aws/README.md

-# Medical Assistant Chatbot 🏥
+# 🏥 Medical Assistant Chatbot

-A RAG-based medical chatbot that provides reliable medical information using a knowledge base of medical literature.

-## Overview

 The Medical Assistant Chatbot is an AI-powered application that leverages Retrieval Augmented Generation (RAG) to provide accurate medical information.
 It uses a comprehensive medical knowledge base to answer health-related queries with reliable, sourced information.